Aggressive Driving Accident Lawyer

 In the context of a negligence claim, aggressive driving may be demonstrated in a variety of ways.
 Witness testimony, police reports, and other evidence may be relied upon to prove aggressive driving.
 After successfully showing the driver’s fault for causing the crash, the injured individual must make clear that the breached duty of care led to their injuries.
 Causation may be shown through evidence that the aggressive driver tailgated and then rear-ended the victim, and that the accident led to a serious spinal injury for the victim.

 Damages must be set forth by the injured individual.
 The damages in an aggressive driving accident case are financial compensation for all harm caused in the crash.
 In order to prove damages, the victim quantifies their accident-related costs, which typically include lost wages from work due to physical and emotional harm, medical costs for treatment, and property damage.
 Pain and suffering and loss of consortium are also damages that may be secured by a successful plaintiff in a negligence claim.

 If a victim is killed in an aggressive driving accident, their surviving family members may be able to bring a wrongful death claim against the defendant driver.
 Spouses and other relatives of the decedent can bring this type of claim, as well as survival actions in cases where the victim did not die immediately.

 Consult a Washington, D.C., Lawyer Regarding Your Car Accident Claim

-Attorney Roger Gelb appreciates the sense of injustice that often follows a car crash, particularly one caused by an aggressive driving accident.
+Attorney Roger Gelb appreciates the sense of injustice that often follows aggressive driving accidents in Washington DC.
 The emotional aftermath and physical harm faced by people injured in a vehicle collision can prove overwhelming.
 At Gelb & Gelb, we are here to help you set forth a claim for maximum damages, including future costs that help you cover all anticipated expenses related to the accident.
 Attorney Gelb’s diligent representation has helped secure more than one hundred million dollars’ worth of compensation for accident victims.
 To understand more about the specifics of your legal case, call our office today at (202) 331-7227 or fill out our online form.